 Santiago is the capital of Chile.
 It is distinguished for being in the middle of a large valley called the Santiago Basin, surrounded by majestic mountains.
 The city is a meeting point between the civilisations of the ancient world and modernity.
-It is also home to many distinctive events, and it includes a large number of exciting touristic sites.
+It is also home to many distinctive events and includes a large number of exciting tourist sites.

 A Glimpse of Santiago’s History